William F. Buckley Jr.: Political candidates

-In 1963 and 1964, Buckley mobilized support for the candidacy of Senator Barry Goldwater, first for the Republican nomination against New York Governor Nelson Rockefeller and then for the presidency.
+In 1963 and 1964, Buckley mobilized support for the candidacy of Senator Barry Goldwater, first for the Republican nomination against New York Governor Nelson Rockefeller, and then for the presidency.
 He used National Review as a forum to mobilize support for Goldwater.

-In July 1971, Buckley assembled a group of conservatives to discuss some of Richard Nixon's domestic and foreign policies that the group opposed.
+In 1971, Buckley assembled a group of conservatives to discuss the domestic and foreign policies of Richard Nixon that the group opposed.
 In August 1969, Nixon had proposed and later attempted to enact the Family Assistance Plan (FAP), welfare legislation that would establish a national income floor of $1,600 per year for a family of four.

 On the international front, Nixon negotiated talks with the Soviet Union and initiated relations with China, which Buckley, as a hawk and anti-communist, opposed.
 The group, known as the Manhattan Twelve, included National Review's publisher William A. Rusher and editors James Burnham and Frank Meyer.
 Other organizations represented were the newspaper Human Events, The Conservative Book Club, Young Americans for Freedom, and the American Conservative Union.

-On July 28, 1971, they published a letter announcing that they no longer supported Nixon.
+On July 28, 1971, the group published a letter announcing that its members no longer supported Nixon.
 The letter read, "In consideration of his record, the undersigned, who have heretofore generally supported the Nixon Administration, have resolved to suspend our support of the Administration."
-Nonetheless, in 1973, the Nixon Administration appointed Buckley as a delegate to the United Nations, about which Buckley later wrote a book.
+Nonetheless, in 1973, the Nixon administration appointed Buckley as a delegate to the United Nations, about which Buckley later wrote a book.

-In 1976, Buckley supported Ronald Reagan's presidential campaign against sitting President Gerald Ford and expressed disappointment at Reagan's narrow loss to Ford.
+In 1976, Buckley supported Ronald Reagan's primary campaign against sitting President Gerald Ford and expressed disappointment at Reagan's narrow loss.

 In 1981, Buckley informed President-elect Reagan that he would decline any official position offered to him.
 Reagan jokingly replied that was too bad, because he had wanted to make Buckley ambassador to (then Soviet-occupied) Afghanistan.
 Buckley later wrote, "When Ronald Reagan offered me the ambassadorship to Afghanistan, I said, 'Yes, but only if you give me fifteen divisions of bodyguards'."

 In 1988, Buckley organized a committee to campaign against U.S. Senator Lowell Weicker, a liberal Republican.
 He endorsed Weicker's Democratic opponent, Connecticut Attorney General Joseph Lieberman.